 St. Vincent is one of the least touristy islands in the Caribbean.
 Hotels on St. Vincent are almost all small, locally owned and operated, and not glitzy.
 Restaurants mainly serve local food such as grilled fish, stewed or curried chicken, rice, and “provisions” (root vegetables).
 The beaches are either tiny crescents of black or brown sand on remote leeward bays or sweeping expanses of the same black sand pounded by Atlantic surf.
 The Grenadines, on the other hand, dazzle vacationers with amazing inns and resorts, fine white-sand beaches, excellent sailing waters, and a get-away-from-it-all atmosphere.
 The islands of St. Vincent and the Grenadines are fairly close together.
 Whether you go by boat or by plane, traveling between them is not difficult.
-And each island is unique—once there, you'll definitely want to sample more than one.
-To learn more about all the beautiful beaches on St Vincent & the Grenadines, visit here.
-Now view our St Vincent & the Grenadines Travel guide to help plan your next Caribbean vacation!
+And each island is unique—once there, you’ll definitely want to sample more than one.
+To learn more about all the beautiful beaches on St Vincent & the Grenadines, visit here, or visit us on Pinterest.

 St Vincent & the Grenadines Weather – When to Visit